-The Company recognizes non-cash royalty revenue for amounts earned pursuant to a royalty agreement with United Therapeutics Corporation (United Therapeutics) that involves the right to use the Company's intellectual property as a functional license.
+The Company recognizes non-cash royalty revenue for amounts earned pursuant to a royalty agreement with United Therapeutics Corporation (United Therapeutics), which agreement includes the right to use the Company's intellectual property as a functional license.
 In 2014, the Company sold certain of these royalty rights to Healthcare Royalty Partners III, L.P.
 (HC Royalty) (see Note 17, Commitments and Contingencies).
-Accordingly, the Company records non-cash royalty revenue based on estimated product sales by United Therapeutics, in which those product sales result in payments made from United Therapeutics to HC Royalty in connection with these agreements.
+Accordingly, the Company records non-cash royalty revenue based on estimated product sales by United Therapeutics, in which sales of United Therapeutics' product, result in payments made from United Therapeutics to HC Royalty in connection with these agreements.

 Royalty revenue also includes royalty amounts received from collaboration partners, including from Shire Plc (Shire) (now a subsidiary of Takeda Pharmaceutical Company Ltd), based on net product sales of Shire's product, Mydayis, in the current period.
 Royalty revenue is only recognized when the underlying product sale by Shire occurs.
-The Shire arrangement also involves the right to use the Company's intellectual property as a functional license.
+The Shire arrangement also includes Shire's right to use the Company's intellectual property as a functional license.